donuthack/Hosts/README.md

 * [`Filters Adaptation`](https://raw.githubusercontent.com/Cybo1927/Hosts/master/Filters%20Adaptation) - The main blocklist for trackers, ads, malware, and IP grabbers formatted to fit a filter list syntax.

+* [`/Anti/`](https://github.com/Cybo1927/Hosts/tree/master/Anti) - This is a collection of lists to block all servers from the specified apps/companies/domains.

-* [`Dark Mode`](https://github.com/Cybo1927/Hosts/blob/master/Dark%20Mode/Dark%20Mode) - This is a userstyle for uBlock Origin that will make supported pages pitch black instead of white or grey.
+* [`Dark Mode`](https://github.com/Cybo1927/Hosts/blob/master/Dark%20Mode/Blackout) - This is a userstyle for uBlock Origin that will make supported pages pitch black instead of white or grey.
 Great for OLED screens.

-* [`/Anti/`](https://github.com/Cybo1927/Hosts/tree/master/Anti) - This is a collection of lists to block all servers from the specified apps/companies/domains.
+* [`Other Formats`](https://github.com/Cybo1927/Hosts/tree/master/Other%20Formats) - This is a folder for extra blocklist formats.
+Specifically made to help block things on archive.org as the normal way of blocking with 0.0.0.0, 127.0.0.1, and || wont get the trackers due to the weird way they use the sites URLs.

 <br>